apache/skywalking/docs/en/setup/backend/backend-alarm.md

 ## Dingtalk Hook
 To do this you need to follow the [Dingtalk Webhooks guide](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq/uKPlK) and create new Webhooks.
 For security issue, you can config optional secret for individual webhook url.
-The alarm message will send through HTTP post by `application/json` content type if you configured Slack Incoming Webhooks as following:
+The alarm message will send through HTTP post by `application/json` content type if you configured Dingtalk Webhooks as following:
 ```yml
 dingtalkHooks:
   textTemplate: |-